aimms/language-reference/procedural-language-components/procedures-and-functions/internal-functions.rst

 .. rubric:: Function attributes

-The attributes of functions are listed in :numref:`table:intern.attr-func`.
+The attributes of functions are listed in
+:ref:`this table <table:intern.attr-func>`.
 Most of them are the same as those of procedures.

 .. _table:intern.attr-func: